2/20/2025

 Joe Gilliam

-Yeah, I'm Mason.
+Yeah, hi, Mason.
 It's Joe.
-I think obviously the data that we've now put out there around combination cataract utility for Eidos is terrific and and sort of goes in line with what we would expect given the strength of Eidos as a standalone procedure and and when you get that a benefit of the catering procedure in it.
+I think, obviously, the data that we've now put out there around combination cataract utilization of IDOS is terrific and sort of goes in line with what we would expect given the strength of IDOS as a standalone procedure and when you get the benefit of the cataract procedure in it.
 It's certainly taken notice.
-I think, you know, to the second part of your question, what you see in those MAC zones where you have, you know, call it a little more seasoned J code experience around with certainty and now established professional fees is growth across the board.
-You see, you know, expansion within the accounts, the number of doctors, etc., doing the procedure and doing it largely in standalone.
-But as a percentage of the mix, you're starting to see a little bit more combo cataract which you'd expect.
-So as they've got their sea legs with the procedure and confidence of the outcomes and you combine with this data, it's only natural that they would start to utilize this as well in combination with cataract surgery for those patients that they think it qualifies for.
+I think, you know, to the second part of your question, what you see um in those mac zones where you have um you know call it a little bit more seasoned j code experience around with certainty and now established professional fees is growth across the board you see you know expansion within the accounts the number of doctors etc doing the procedure and doing it largely in standalone but as a percentage of the mix you're starting to see a little bit more combo cataract which you'd expect So as they've got their sea legs with the procedure and confidence in the outcomes, and you combine it with this data, it's only natural that they would start to utilize this as well in combination with cataract surgery for those patients that they think it qualifies for.
 So we are seeing it.
-But I would tell you that our reason for being obviously is driving the much larger opportunity of interventional glaucoma and standalone procedures.
-But it doesn't surprise me that falling on behind that is cataract utilization as well.
+But I would tell you that our reason for being, obviously, is driving the much larger opportunity of interventional glaucoma and standalone procedures.
+But it doesn't surprise me that falling on behind that is some cataract utilization as well.

 speaker